Production-ready Domain-Driven Design

 Eric Evans wrote about the Model Exploration Whirlpool.
 It describes a process for exploring models.
-In this workshop, you will learn to use this process to go from exploring the problem space, to probing a model in code, to deploying production-ready software.
+In this workshop, you will learn to use this process from exploring the problem space to probing a model in code to deploying production-ready software.

-During the first part, we’ll explore scenarios and models for a business domain with EventStorming, Example Mapping, Bounded Context Canvas, and Responsibility Driven-Design.
-In the second part, we will further explore the model and start our code probing with our newly designed bounded context.
-In several labs, we will go from outside-in Object-Oriented TDD and bug hunting, towards functional-style programming.
-We’ll finish by protecting our bounded context with the Ports & Adapters architecture.
-You will leave this session with hands-on experience to start your exploration into creating a production-ready Domain-Driven Design!
+We’ll explore scenarios and models for a business domain during the first part with EventStorming, Example Mapping, context mapping, and Responsibility Driven-Design.
+In the second part, we will refactor to deeper insights with supple design and deep model and start our code probing with our newly designed bounded context.
+We will go from outside-in Object-Oriented TDD and bug hunting toward functional-style programming in several labs.
+We’ll finish protecting our bounded context with the Ports & Adapters architecture.
+You will leave this session with hands-on experience to start your exploration into creating a production-ready, Domain-Driven Design!

-- Collaboratively design with visual collaboration tools like EventStorming, Example Mapping and the Bounded Context Canvas.
+- Collaboratively design with visual collaboration tools like EventStorming, Example Mapping, Context Mapping, and Responsibility mapping based on CRC cards.

 - How to work towards a functional mindset in an object-oriented language.

-- Protect your bounded context by splitting technical complexity from model complexity with the ports and adapters architecture.
+- Protect your bounded context by splitting accidental complexity from the essential model complexity with the Ports and Adapters architecture.

 Is this workshop right for me?

 - You are a Software Developer or a Software Architect